Passive Indoor Localization with WiFi Fingerprints: Abstract

 \section{Abstract}

-\blfootnote{ This work was supported in part by the Natural Sciences and Engineering Research Council of Canada under Grant 520198, Fortinet Research under Contract 05484 and NVidia under GPU Grant program (\textit{Corresponding authors: X. Dong and T. Lu.}). \\ M. T. Hoang, B.Yuen, K.Ren, A. Elmoogy, X. Dong and T. Lu are with the Department of Electrical and Computer Engineering, University of Victoria, Victoria, BC, Canada (email: \{xdong, taolu\}@ece.uvic.ca).\\ R. Westendorp and K. Reddy are with Fortinet Canada Inc., Burnaby, BC, Canada.} This paper proposes passive WiFi indoor localization.
+{ This paper proposes passive WiFi indoor localization.
 Instead of using WiFi signals received by mobile devices as fingerprints, we use signals received by routers to locate the mobile carrier.
 Consequently, software installation on the mobile device is not required.
 To resolve the data insufficiency problem, flow control signals such as request to send (RTS) and clear to send (CTS) are utilized.
 In our model, received signal strength indicator (RSSI) and channel state information (CSI) are used as fingerprints for several algorithms, including deterministic, probabilistic and neural networks localization algorithms.
 We further investigated localization algorithms performance through extensive on-site experiments with various models of phones at hundreds of testing locations.
-We demonstrate that our passive scheme achieves an average localization error of $\sim$0.8~m when the phone is actively transmitting data frames and $\sim$1.5~m when it is not transmitting data frames.
+We demonstrate that our passive scheme achieves an average localization error of $\sim$0.8~m when the phone is actively transmitting data frames and $\sim$1.5~m when it is not transmitting data frames.}